About Research Education

 Variable Source Dataset / Frequency Use in Index

-Unemployment Rate Bureau of Labor Statistics (BLS) LAUS (Local Area Unemployment Statistics) / Monthly Primary driver for Financial Anxiety.
+Unemployment Rate Bureau of Labor Statistics (BLS) LAUS / Monthly Primary driver for Financial Anxiety.
 Baseline set at 3.5%.

-Rent Burden % Census Bureau ACS 1-Year Estimates (Table B25071) / Annual Primary driver for Housing Stress.
-30%+ = cost-burdened.
+Median Rent-to-Income Census Bureau ACS 1-Year Estimates (Table B25071) / Annual Primary driver for Housing Stress.
+State-level median of gross rent as a share of household income.

-Fair Market Rent HUD (Dept. of Housing) FMR API (2-BR median) / Annual Used for relative cost comparison in Housing Stress.
+Fair Market Rent HUD (Dept. of Housing) FMR API (2-BR median) / Annual Relative cost comparison in Housing Stress.

-Poverty Rate Census Bureau SAIPE (Small Area Income and Poverty Estimates) / Annual Primary driver for Food Insecurity.
+Poverty Rate Census Bureau SAIPE / Annual Primary driver for Food Insecurity.

 Housing Price Index FRED (St. Louis Fed) FHFA All-Transactions Index / Quarterly Measures price volatility for Housing Stress.

-Housing Cost Burden Harvard JCHS State of the Nation's Housing 2025 / Annual Authoritative calibration source for Housing Stress.
-Provides state-level % of cost-burdened and severely cost-burdened renters.
+Housing Cost Burden Harvard JCHS State of the Nation's Housing 2025 / Annual Calibration source for Housing Stress.

-Formula: Housing Stress = (100 + Rent Burden Score + FMR Score + HPI Score) ร— Regional Multiplier
+• Housing Stress = (100 + Rent Burden Score + FMR Score + HPI Score) × Regional Multiplier + Trends Boost

 • < 90 (Green): Low Stress / Stable